jtarchie/sqlitezstd/README.md

 # SQLiteZSTD: Read-Only Access to Compressed SQLite Files

+> [!IMPORTANT] A new version of this extension written in C is now available.
+> This C version offers the advantage of being usable across different
+> platforms, languages, and runtimes.
+It is not publicly available and is
+> provided under a one-time fee in perpetuity license with support.
+The original
+> Go version will remain freely available.
+For more information about the C
+> extension, please email jtarchie@gmail.com.

 ## Description

 SQLiteZSTD provides a tool for accessing SQLite databases compressed with